Welcome!

 Why: The design of your documentation (and your whole project) will be stronger if it targets specific kinds of people, not just a vague, generic “user”.

-Step 4: Envision Your Tutorial
+Step 4: Outline Your Tutorial

 Part 2: “Easy” Drafts